-The total recommended expenditure budget for 2021-2022 is \$91,647,780, which is a decrease of \$6.4M, or 7% from the 2020-2021 amended budget.
-Planning amounts of \$92,336,980 and \$91,894,150 for fiscal years 2022-2023 and 2023-2024, respectively have also been included.
+The total approved expenditure budget for 2021-2022 is \$88,567,090, which is a decrease of \$9.5M, or 10% from the 2020-2021 amended budget.
+Planning amounts of \$92,346,550 and \$91,905,400 for fiscal years 2022-2023 and 2023-2024, respectively have also been included.
 Major expenditure categories and trends are broken down as follows:

 The two major sources of expenditures for the City are Enterprises Services and Public Safety.
-Enterprise Services refers to the automobile parking system, water and sewer utility system, and golf courses and represents approximately 31% of the total expenditure budget.
+Enterprise Services refers to the automobile parking system, water and sewer utility system, and golf courses and represents approximately 32% of the total expenditure budget.
 Public Safety which includes police, dispatch, and fire departments represents 18% of the total expenditure budget

-The decrease of approximately \$6.4M for 2021-2022 is a result of a decrease in: Enterprise Services of \$3.6M, Engineering & Public Services of \$1.8M, and Transfers Out of \$.8M.
+The decrease of approximately \$9.5M for 2021-2022 is a result of a decrease in: Enterprise Services of \$3.6M, Engineering & Public Services of \$1.8M, Highways and Streets of \$1.3M, Capital Projects of \$2.6M and Transfers Out of \$.8M.

 The decrease in Enterprise Services is mainly the result of a decrease in capital costs associated with the Maple Road projects completed in fiscal year 2020-2021.
 The decrease in Engineering and Public Services is related to sidewalk costs associated with the Maple Road project completed in fiscal year 2020-2021.
+The decrease of \$1.3M in Highways and Streets is associated with the Maple Road project which was completed in 2020-2021.
+The decrease in Capital Projects of \$2.6M is the result of ice arena improvements in fiscal year 2020-2021.
 Transfers Out decreased as a result of transfers from the General Fund to the Capital Projects Fund related to the ice arena refrigeration equipment replacement budgeted in 2020-2021.